 |12||Capricorn||Goat-Fish||Jan 16 – Feb 14||29||Jan 21 – Feb 16||26|

 |13||Aquarius||Water-Bearer||Feb 15 – Mar 15||30||Feb 16 – Mar 11||23|

 Tropical Solar Year and Constellations

-The tropical system is used primarily by Western astronomers, though use of the sidereal system among them is gaining traction.
+The tropical system is used primarily by Western astronomers, although the use of the sidereal system among them is gaining traction.
 The tropical system divides the Zodiac into 12 constellations.
 Today, the Ga-Dangmes of Ghana, descendants of the Israelite tribes of Gad and Dan, use the tropical system as the basis for their solar calendar.
-It should be noted that the Ga-Dangmes spent many years in ancient Egypt after their exile from Israel; in Egypt they would have been introduced to the tropical system developed by Ptolemy.
+It should be noted that the Ga-Dangmes spent many years in ancient Egypt after their exile from Israel; in Egypt, they would have been introduced to the tropical system developed by Ptolemy.

 The following are the constellations of the Zodiac and their dates when the Sun “passes” through them according to tropical system.
 The names of these constellations are English translations, naturally each culture would have given the constellations names in their own language.

 |2||Taurus||Bull||April 21 – May 21||31|

 |5||Leo||Lion||July 23 – August 22||31|

 |6||Virgo||Maiden holding wheat stalks||August 23 – September 22||31|

 |9||Sagittarius||Archer||November 22 – December 21||30|